 West Cumbria has many ancient monuments and remains, a Stone Circle is sited at Seascale, just to the North of Ravenglass and the area between Wasdale and Eskdale, called Burnmoor has Burial Mounds, Stone Circles and Hut Circle remains.

 Gosforth Cross, in the grounds of Gosforth Church is a 1000 year old 3 meter high Norse sandstone pillar.
 Norse runes have been overlaid with later Christian symbols.
 There is also the remains of a Norse Cross at Waberthwaite, just across the River Esk from Ravenglass.

-Situated only a few miles from Ravenglass, Wastwater is England’s deepest lake and lies at the foot of England’s highest mountain, Scafell Pike.
+Situated only a few miles from Ravenglass, Wastwater is England’s deepest lake and lies at the foot of England’s highest mountain, Scawfell Pike.
 It was recently voted ‘Britain’s Favourite View’.